Pathoschild/canimod.github.io/for-players/use-mods.md

 ## Download mods
 There are two main places to download mods:

 * [Nexus Mods](http://nexusmods.com/stardewvalley/) has a huge repository of mods available.
+[The most popular mods](http://www.nexusmods.com/stardewvalley/mods/topalltime/) are a good place to start, or see this [list of mod recommendations for a first playthrough](https://www.reddit.com/r/StardewValley/comments/5u3znf/any_mods_to_install_through_my_first_playthrough/dds5897/).
 * [The official Stardew Valley forums](http://community.playstarbound.com/forums/mods.215/)
   is a good place to ask questions, and some mods are available there.
 It's a bit more ad hoc, but feel free to ask for help.
 * Stardewvalleymods.net **is not recommended**.
 The site operates by stealing mods without permission and profiting from the ad revenue.
-To be fair, their site can be convenient: they repackage mods from many authors into one place, and you can search by game version to filter out abandoned mods.
-However, there's no guarantee they're hosting the latest version and there's very little oversight to prevent abuse.
-(Also, letting a company profit by stealing free work from volunteers is morally nebulous at best.)
+While it may be convenient to have many mods in one place, they're often heavily outdated and letting a company profit by stealing free work from volunteers is morally nebulous at best.

 A few tips for downloading mods: